ThomWright/ThomWright.github.io/_failure-patterns/garbage-collection.md

 short: garbage-collection
 group: background-processes
 tagline: Find and delete unused data
-incomplete: true
 ---

-TODO:

 ## Context

-Some of these patterns can produce a lot of data which will never be used.
+Some of these patterns can produce a lot of garbage data which will never be used.

 ## Examples